Terms of Business

 Barclay House, 2-3 Sir Alfred Owen Way, Caerphilly, CF83 3HU

 By phone: 08081 686868

 When dealing with your complaint, we will follow our complaint handling procedures; a summary of these procedures is available on request.
-If you are still not satisfied you may be entitled to refer your complaint to the Financial Ombudsman Service (FOS), who can be contacted at: Financial Ombudsman Service, Exchange Tower, London E14 9SR.
-Telephone 0800 023 4 567 or 0300 123 9123 Website: www.financial-ombudsman.org.uk Email: firstname.lastname@example.org
+If we are unable to resolve your complaint by close of business on the third working day after receipt, an acknowledgement will be sent no later than 5 working days, confirming who is dealing with the complaint and when we expect to respond to you.
+Within 8 weeks If you are still not satisfied you may be entitled to refer your complaint to the Financial Ombudsman Service (FOS), who can be contacted at: Financial Ombudsman Service, Exchange Tower, London E14 9SR.
+Telephone 0800 023 4 567 or 0300 123 9123 Website: www.financial-ombudsman.org.uk Email: email@example.com

 The FOS will only consider your complaint if you have given us/your insurer the opportunity to resolve it.
 If you wish to refer the matter to the FOS, you must do so within 6 months from the date of our written final response.
 If you do not refer your complaint in time, the Ombudsman will not have our permission to consider your complaint and so will only be able to do so in very limited circumstances.
 For example, if it believes that the delay was as a result of exceptional circumstances:

 Access to the FOS is available for complainants coming within one of the following categories at the time we receive the complaint: